SamanFekri/QouteOfDay/README.md

-### 📅 Monday, 16 December, 2024
+### 📅 Tuesday, 17 December, 2024
 ------
 ### Events
 ------
-Here are some events that typically occur around December 16th in the USA:
+Here are a few events and observances that take place on December 17th in the USA:

-- **Holiday-Themed Events**: As December 16th is close to the holiday season, many cities and towns across the USA host holiday markets, Christmas light displays, parades, and concerts.
-These events often continue throughout the month of December.

-- **School Winter Breaks**: Many schools begin their winter breaks around this time, leading to increased travel and family gatherings.

-- **Retail and Shopping Events**
+- **Wright Brothers Day**:
+  - Celebrates the achievements of Orville and Wilbur Wright, who made the first successful flight in a heavier-than-air, mechanically propelled airplane on December 17, 1903.
+  - Recognized annually, reflecting on the impact of aviation on society.

+- **Pan American Aviation Day**:
+  - Coincides with Wright Brothers Day.

 ### Positive Qoute
 ------
-"Believe in the magic within you and shine bright! ✨🌟💫"
+"Embrace the journey, not just the destination.
+Every step counts! 🚶‍♂️✨ #KeepMovingForward"